-Professor Daniel Hart has been teaching in AIS since 1999.
+Professor Daniel Hart has been teaching in AIS since 1999 and retired in 2019, though he graciously continues to teach several courses a year for appreciative students.
 He is the co-Director of the UW's Native Voices Program and is the Director of the Canadian Studies Program.
 Professor Hart received his M. F. A. in Film and Television from Temple University School of Communication in 1984.

 Professor Hart is an award-winning documentary producer and director, who has been working with Native American and First Nations educators, media producers, and youth for over 20 years.
 He is deeply involved with the development of indigenous pedagogy and indigenous research methodologies.
 He is involved in a multipart project, which is developing K7-12 health curricula for Native American schools.
 His films have been screened at the Sundance Film Festival, the Museum of Modern Art, the Vienna Film Festival, as well as many other venues around the U.S. and abroad.
 He was named "Producer of the Year" by the National Native American Film Festival.